IThisGuyHere/SkylandersSwapForce_Manual/README.md

 * Progressive Chapters: Unlocks the next chapter to play. **You will always start with 1**.
 * Progressive Soul Abilities - Unlocks the use of soul abilities collected in the first *n* chapters.
 * Progressive Skylander Upgrades - Unlocks the ability to purchase *n* upgrades for each Skylander (or each Skylander of that element, depending on the yaml configuration).
+* Progressive Fairy Gems - Each one unlocks the ability to collect another fairy gem.
 * Skylanders - Unlocked individually or by element, depending on the yaml configuration.
 * Adventure Pack Levels - If enabled, unlocks the corresponding adventure pack level.
 * Active Items - Unlocks the item in question if its corresponding adventure pack is enabled.